VasiliAnoshin/Grind75/Array/ProductOfArray/README.md

 Time Complexity: ![O(n)](<https://latex.codecogs.com/svg.image?\inline&space;O(n)>), Space Complexity: ![O(n)](<https://latex.codecogs.com/svg.image?\inline&space;O(n)>)
 Algorithm: Suppose our prefix: started [a,b,c,d] => [a, ab, abc, abcd].
 Postfix: [d,c,b,a] => [abcd,abc,ab,a].
+##### Calculate Final Output:
+For each element at index i, multiply the corresponding values from the prefix and postfix arrays to get the product of all elements except the one at index i.